Millwards Roofing 2020 Limited

-1.3 “Customer” means the person/s, entities or any person acting on behalf of and with the authority of the Customer requesting the Company to provide the Works as specified in any proposal, quotation, order, invoice or other documentation, and:
+1.4 “Customer” means the person/s, entities or any person acting on behalf of and with the authority of the Customer requesting the Company to provide the Works (Equipment for hire) as specified in any proposal, quotation, order, invoice or other documentation, and:

-1.5 Equipment” means all Equipment including any accessories supplied on hire by the Company to the Customer (and where the context so permits shall include any supply of Works).
+1.5 “Equipment” means all Equipment including any accessories supplied on hire by the Company to the Customer (and where the context so permits shall include any supply of Works).
 The Equipment shall be as described on the invoices, quotation, authority to hire, or any other work authorisation form provided by the Company to the Customer.

 2.2 In the event of any inconsistency between the terms and conditions of this Contract and any other prior document or schedule that the parties have entered into, the terms of this Contract shall prevail.

 2.3 Any amendment to the terms and conditions contained in this Contract may only be amended in writing by the consent of both parties.

 (a) the supply of Works on credit shall not take effect until the Customer has completed a credit application with the Company and it has been approved with a credit limit established for the account;

 (b) in the event that the supply of Works requested exceeds the Customer’s credit limit and/or the account exceeds the payment terms, the Company reserves the right to refuse delivery; and

 (c) the supply of Materials for accepted orders may be subject to availability and if, for any reason, Materials are not or cease to be available, the Company reserves the right to substitute comparable Materials (or components of the Materials) and vary the Price as per clause 6.2.
 In all such cases the Company will notify the Customer in advance of any such substitution, and also reserves the right to place the Customer’s order and/or Works on hold, as per clause 7.2 until such time as the Company and the Customer agree to such changes.